SModelS/smodels/docs/manual/source/BasicInput.rst

 and which are Z\ :sub:`2`-even (:ref:`Final states <final states>`).
 These definitions must be given in the :download:`particles.py <images/particles.py>` file, where some default values (for SM and MSSM particles) are already loaded.
-To path to the user's own particles.py can be specified in the :ref:`parameter file <parameterFile>`.
+A path to a user's own particles.py can be specified in the :ref:`parameter file <parameterFile>`.
+(Long story short: in the parameter file with an entry section [particles], parameter module.)

 If the user wants to check the SLHA input file for possible errors (see :ref:`SLHA Checks <slhaChecks>`),